cortexrd/Knack-Toolkit-Library/README.md

 -   **getCfg**: To read the idle watchdog delay value.
 -   **autoFocus**: Callback to your app's handler of autoFocus.
 By default, Knack does not set the focus to a field.
 But this enables you to choose when and how to do it – your way.
 For your convenience, a sample snippet is included, but feel free to adapt it to your needs.
 -   **renderViews**: Renders all views in the current scene.
 -   **addKioskButtons**: In kiosk mode, most of the time there is no mouse or keyboard.
 This enables adding specific buttons, typically for navigation: Back, Done, Refresh.
-We've also added Work Shift and Messaging buttons, if ever you need them (more information provided upon request).
+We've also added support for Work Shift and Messaging buttons, but they are currently disabled by default.
+If ever you need them, more information will be provided upon request.
 -   **spinnerWatchdog**: This is a timer that checks if the app is in a waiting state.
 If the spinner takes more than a specified amount of time (default is 30s), you can gain back control, typically by reloading the page.
 Most of the time, this solves the "infinite waiting" problem after a Submit or any page load/refresh, especially for kiosks without a keyboard, where users would otherwise have to reboot the device.
 After quite a bit of experimentation, we were surprised to observe that a submitted form was indeed sent successfully, but it was the screen refresh that never came back.
 This forced refresh solved the problem at least 90% of the time.
 -   **isSpinnerWdRunning**: Returns true if page is busy and spinner is shown.
 -   **flashBackground**: Simple attention getter, useful on small devices monitored from a distant area, to show status like success or failure.